EFFECTIVE FROM: AUGUST 02, 2021

-- You must not do anything which could reasonably be expected to damage, disable, overburden or materially impair The Service or our website, or which is likely to interfere with any third party’s use or enjoyment of The Service.
+You must not do anything which could reasonably be expected to damage, disable, overburden, or materially impair The Service or our website, or which is likely to interfere with any third party’s use or enjoyment of The Service.

-- You must accept that all software available through The Service or used to create and operate The Service is property of us or our licensors.
+You must accept that all software available through The Service or used to create and operate The Service is property of us or our licensors.
 You will not question or dispute our ownership of the intellectual property of The Service.

-- You recognise that The Service stores and processes special category data on your behalf.
+You recognise that The Service stores and processes special category data on your behalf.

 Our obligations to you (your rights)

-- As Data Processor, we commit to only use the data you entrust to us for its intended purpose.
+As Data Processor, we commit to only use the data you entrust to us for its intended purpose.
 We will never:

-- Sell your data to third parties
+Sell your or your users’ data to third parties

-- We will only access your data upon receipt of written or verbal instructions to do so from you, the Data Controller (unless required by law to act without such instructions).
-Within the administrator settings of your account, you may, at your discretion, enable or disable our access to your data at any time.
+We will only access your data upon receipt of written or verbal instructions to do so from you, the Data Controller (unless required by law to act without such instructions).
+Within the administrator settings of your Organisation’s account, you may, at your discretion, enable or disable our access to your data at any time.
 (Access is helpful when resolving technical issues or answering support-related enquiries from you or your members (data subjects).
 If access is not enabled by you, we will only be able to provide generic support responses, and support enquiries from your members (data subjects) may be directed back to you).

-- All our employees who are responsible for processing your data are subject to a duty of confidence.
+We will ensure all our employees who are responsible for processing your data are subject to a duty of confidence.

-- At all times, we will protect your data by:
+At all times, we will protect your data by:

-- Restricting our access to your data and ensuring that only trusted staff can access your data.
+Restricting our access to your data and ensuring that only trusted staff can access your data

-- We will only engage a sub-processor where instructed to do so by you, with your prior consent and written contract with that sub-processor, except where that sub-processor is a pre-existing requirement for the service, (for example, your data is hosted on our sub-Processor’s servers).
+We will only engage a Sub-Processor where instructed to do so by you, with your prior consent and written contract with that Sub-Processor, except where that Sub-Processor is a pre-existing requirement for The Service, (for example, your data is hosted on our Sub-Processor’s servers).
 Please see our list of third-party processors, and note that this may be subject to change at any time.